-A chapter treasurer does not need to have extensive bookkeeping experience, but she does need to have sufficient business acumen to understand the fiduciary (defined as relating to or involving a confidence or trust) and record-keeping duties involved.
-She should have access to the SA website and be willing and able to devote time each week to her duties.
+A chapter treasurer does not need to have extensive bookkeeping experience, but they do need to have sufficient business acumen to understand the fiduciary (defined as relating to or involving a confidence or trust) and record-keeping duties involved.
+They should have access to the SA website and be willing and able to devote time each week to their duties.
 The chapter treasurer, like all chapter members who handle a significant amount of money, should be bondable.